August 29, 2023

 Recent IDC research shows that for the Fortune 1000, the average total cost of unplanned application downtime per year is $1.25 billion to $2.5 billion.
 The average hourly cost of an infrastructure failure is $100,000 per hour, and the average cost per hour of a critical application failure is $500,000 to $1 million.
 It doesn’t take long for these numbers to add up.

 And of course, the biggest catch with these numbers is that they’re based off of the cost of downtime today.
-We’re more dependent on technology now than we were five years ago, and there’s no reason to think that trend won’t continue into the future—especially in light of the growth of cloud computing and the Internet of Things, as we’ve already mentioed.
+We’re more dependent on technology now than we were five years ago, and there’s no reason to think that trend won’t continue into the future—especially in light of the growth of cloud computing and the Internet of Things, as we’ve already mentioned.
 As that happens, the cost of downtime can go nowhere but up.

 There's something else going on, too: in the face of climate change, there's an increasingly higher probability of disruptive natural events like flooding.
 These events have the potential to directly impact companies who use data centers to store information and interconnect with others.
 While building and managing your own data center that can withstand these types of disruptive natural events is difficult and time consuming, colocating in a third-party facility that offers redundant, reliable data centers can reduce your operational and financial risk.

 You may not want to think about downtime now, but the risk of downtime is real—and it’s only going to get more expensive as time goes on.
 Preparing for a future where disruption is more likely than it’s ever been (and more expensive, too) means finding an organization that will help you mitigate the risk of downtime in the face of an uncertain future.
 By doing so, your business will more likely to be future-proofed.

 Whether “skate to where the puck is going” is good hockey advice or not, we think that what it represents is, in fact, good business advice.
 If you aren’t constantly moving forward and anticipating your and your competitors’ next moves, you’re always going to be one step behind.